VishakBharadwaj94/yousum/README.md

-# AI Video Summarizer - Chrome Extension
+# YouSum : AI Video Summarizer - Chrome Extension

 A powerful Chrome extension that extracts transcripts from YouTube videos and generates comprehensive summaries using Claude or ChatGPT APIs with real-time streaming support.